ipsmnd3979-del/MND-MusicPlayer/README.md

-# noir  — Music Player App
+# MND  — Music Player App

 A dark, glassmorphism-styled multi-page music player built with plain HTML5, CSS3 and ES6.
 No build step, no login, runs directly from XAMPP or any static web server.